-While chicken consumption is not prohibited by any major religious laws, pork intake is a different case.
+While chicken consumption is not prohibited by any major religious laws, pork intake is different.

-Pork meat is not a kosher food, meaning its consumption is forbidden according to orthodox Jewish dietary laws.
+According to orthodox Jewish dietary laws, pork meat is not a kosher food, meaning its consumption is forbidden.
 Similarly, it is also prohibited by Islamic dietary laws.

 Types of Meat

 Both pork and chicken meat can be produced as processed or fresh meat.
-Processed meat is defined as meat that has been preserved by smoking, curing, salting, or the addition of chemical preservatives (2).
+Processed meat is defined as meat preserved by smoking, curing, salting, or adding chemical preservatives (2).

-Based on the cut of pork, there are different varieties of pork.
-The four primal cuts of pork are the shoulder (the butt and the picnic), the leg or ham, the loin and the belly or side.
+Based on the cut of pork, there are different varieties of this meat.
+The four primal cuts of pork are the shoulder (the butt and the picnic), the leg or ham, the loin, and the belly or side.

-The chicken meat is mainly divided in three parts: the breast, the leg and the wing.
-The breast meat is the most commonly used part of the chicken and it is also the lightest in colour.
+The chicken meat is mainly divided into three parts: the breast, the leg, and the wing.
+Breast meat is the most commonly used part of the chicken, and it is also the lightest in color.

-Each type of meat, based on the cut and production method, has slightly varying nutritional and biological properties.
+Based on the cut and production method, each type of meat has slightly varying nutritional and biological properties.

 Macronutrients and Calories

 Pork and chicken have very similar macronutrient compositions.
-However, pork is a little more dense in nutrients containing 58% water, while chicken consists of 60% water.
+However, pork is a little denser in nutrients containing 58% water, while chicken consists of 60% water.

 One average serving size of pork weighs 85g.
 Chicken’s serving size is much larger - 140g or one cup of diced chicken.

-Chicken and pork are both high calorie foods, containing nearly the same amount of calories.
-A hundred gram serving of pork contains 242 calories, whilst chicken has 239.
+Chicken and pork are both high-calorie foods, containing nearly the same amount of calories.
+A hundred gram serving of pork contains 242 calories, while chicken has 239.

 Protein and Fats